A Shrinkage Likelihood Ratio Test for High-Dimensional Subgroup Analysis with a Logistic-Normal Mixture Model: Introduction

 We note that \cite{wang2016logistic} develops a information-criterion-based method for selecting the number of components in the logistic-mixture model with high-dimensional covariates.
 As \cite{chen2012inference} point out, however, such a model selection procedure and hypothesis testing often serve different purposes.
 The former is expected to find the simplest model consistent with the observed data, while the latter is useful to check the validity of scientific propositions, for example, the (non)existence of a subgroup in our context.

 The rest of the paper is organized as follows.
 Section 2 introduces the formal model setup, the proposed testing methodology, and the notation.
 Section 3 then investigates the theoretical properties of the proposed test statistics after providing the required assumptions.
 In particular, we establish the asymptotic distribution of the test statistics under the null hypothesis of no subgroup.
 Section 4 illustrates the finite sample performance of the proposed method through Monte Carlo simulations.
-We also discuss the choice of a tuning parameter.
+We also discuss the choice of a tuning parameter, and compare the proposed method to an EM test by \cite{shen2015inference}.
 Subsequently, in Section 5, we analyze real-world data with the proposed test.
 Section 6 concludes the article.
 All the proofs of the propositions in the main text are relegated to Appendix A, while Appendix B collects the auxiliary results and their proofs.